-She lectures on insolvency at the Institute of Professional Legal Studies, Belfast Solicitors’ Association and Northern Ireland Young Solicitors’ Association, and also provides in-house instruction and advice to accountants and estate agents.
+She lectures on insolvency and also provides in-house instruction and advice to Accountants and Estate Agents.

 To contact Brigid, email: email@example.com

-Denis also acts for several charities, including independent schools and educational trusts, advising on matters such as grant funding.
+Denis acts for several charities, including independent schools and educational trusts, advising on matters such as grant funding, wider community use of charity premises and purchase and sale of property.
 He advises the Catholic Diocese of Down and Connor and many parishes within the diocese on property matters generally.

 To contact Denis, email: email@example.com

 Maria joined the firm in 2004 with a First Class Honours degree in Law from Queen’s University, Belfast.
-She is a highly accomplished member of our team which is clearly demonstrated by the range of exciting accolades which she has received throughout her career including the Lord Chief Justice’s Prize 2005, the Junior Solicitor of the Year Award 2009 and the NI Young Leader of the Year Award 2012.
+She is a highly accomplished member of our team which is clearly demonstrated by the fact that she is the first and only solicitor in this jurisdiction to be accredited as a licensed Insolvency Practitioner following success in the Joint Insolvency Examination Board.

-In recognition of the importance of continual professional development, Maria assists in co-ordinating the Insolvency Course for trainee solicitors at Queen’s University, Belfast and the University of Ulster, Magee.
-She also liaises with the Institute of Chartered Accountants of Ireland in relation to its ‘Law for Accountants’ course and delivers lectures and seminars to a range of organisations including Advice NI and the Housing Rights Service.
+In recognition of the importance of continual professional development, Maria assists in co-ordinating the Insolvency Course for trainee solicitors at Queen’s University.
+She also delivers the ‘Law for Accountants’ course as part of the training provided to those seeking accreditation from Chartered Accountants Ireland.
+Maria regularly lectures at the Law Society of Northern Ireland and develops bespoke training for our private clients and a range of local organisations including Advice NI, STEP and the Housing Rights Service.